Sony A900 Comparison Review

 The Sony Alpha A900 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in September 2008 and is equipped with a full frame sensor.
 It offers a resolution of 24.4 megapixel.

 Is the Sony A900 a good camera?
-The A900 has a Camera Elo of 1823.
-This rating puts the A900 among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the A900 ranks below average.
-Based on its within category standings, the camera earns a 3-star performance rating.
+The A900 has a Camera Elo of 1619.
+This rating puts the A900 below average of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the A900 also ranks below average. – Well, the Sony A900 is more than 11 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|